yoyosource/BOTC-HomeBrew/Demon/Hydra/README.md

 During the first night, wake both Hydras in any order and tell both who the other Hydra is and the 3 demon bluffs.

-While preparing the other night, if only 1 Hydra is alive go to the alive Hydra and say who is the new evil Hydra.
-Go to the previously mentioned player and say that they are an evil Hydra.
+While preparing the other night, if only 1 Hydra.
+Make one alive player an evil Hydra.
+Tell them who the other Hydras are (even dead ones).
+Tell the original Hydra the same information.
+Remove every POISONED mark.

-During the other night, prior to waking both Hydras remove their POISONED mark.
-Then wake both Hydras in any order and ask them who they want to choose (except themself).
+Wake both Hydras in any order and ask them who they want to choose (except themself).
 Put the POISONED reminder on the choosen player or mark them with the DEAD reminder if already poisoned by another Hydra and remove the POISONED reminder.
 Remove the DEAD reminder token after you proclaimed the player dead at dawn.

 ## Examples

 Ben and Sam are both Hydra.
 Sam manages to successfully bluff another role, while Ben is executed.
 At dusk of that day, this causes Laura to become an evil Hydra.
-Sam learns that Laura turned into a Hydra, whereas Laura does not know who his team is.
+Sam learns that Laura is the new Hydra.
+Laura learns that Ben and Sam are a Hydra.

 After the first execution only 2 Hydras are still alive.
 Thus evil wins.